Elvisthegreat/perfect-world/README.md

 * Make sure it a place user will like to return to
 * Website created in a way it doesn't degrades the user experience so people won't simply stay away

+# User Stories
+  #### First Users
+  * I want to know what this site is for
+  * I want to know why this site was created
+  * I want to know if what if is something i can relate to
+  * I want to know if is something useful
+  * If it useful, i want to know how to get in touch
+  #### Returning Users
+   * I want to know the main purpose of having the confident to create this
+   * I want to know if this is true
+   * I want to know if everything this page talks about can really be true
+   * I want to know who you wrote this page about and his real name
+   * Can this really be possible?
 # Design Choices

  This webpage was designed base on my faith and christianity believes. knowing that there is a God who will bring and end to this world turmoil